-For more tips on weeding, check out the article on the best time to weed your garden or containers.
+For more tips on weeding including the one thing you can do to make weeding easier, check out the article on the best time to weed your garden or containers.

 There are numerous plant diseases, especially ones that affect only food plants.
 However most disease have their favourite types of plants to target.

 Everything from mildew and mold on zucchini and other squash plants to blight on tomato and potato plants.
 While these diseases can wipe out a whole crop, most diseases just affect the size of harvests.
 Either way you want to minimize disease as much as possible.

 The best way to avoid diseases is to keep your garden clean.

 Pick up dead foliage around plants, disinfect tools, especially pruners, between uses and keep an eye out for the first signs of disease.
 If you see it, time to nip it in the bud and prune away the affected foliage so that it doesn’t spread to the rest of the plant and other plants.

 Sometimes you do have to make the hard decision to remove a plant completely, even though it is productive or an entire crop, lest it affect other healthier plants next by.

 Pests Eating Up Your Plants

 There are many types of pests that can wreck havoc on your food garden.
 Everything from the smallest, almost invisible insect pests such as aphids to the large mammal pests such as deer.

 Some pests do like a messy garden so the recommendation above under plant diseases can also apply here.